bradfrost/atomic-design/outline.md

 permalink: /outline/
 ---

-Atomic Design discusses the importance of crafting robust design systems, and introduces a methodology for which to create smart, deliberate, interface systems.
+Atomic Design discusses the importance of crafting robust design systems, and introduces a methodology for which to create smart, deliberate interface systems.

 Chapter one explains why.
 Chapter two focuses on the what.
 Chapter three and four show you how.